California Contractors State License Board: History

 The Contractors State License Board (CSLB) follows a long history of consumer protection and licensing in California.
 Consumer protection began in 1876 when California passed the Medical Practice Act which would use licensing to combat completely unregulated medical practice.
-It was within the interests of practiced and professional doctors to separate themselves from frauders or “irregular” doctors.
+It was within the interests of practiced and professional doctors to separate themselves from medical fraud or "irregular" doctors.

 In 1929, this and other sprouting, independent licensing agencies would be absorbed into the Department of Vocational and Professional Standards along with a newly established Contractor's License Board.
 These boards were largely created by their regulated industries and members were composed of licensees until the 1960s.
 To promote oversight, the Consumer Affairs Act of 1970 created the Department of Consumer Affairs (DCA) but lacked an adequate budget to do so.
 State boards were created to protect the interests of professionals and respectively protect consumers by setting industry standards.
 The DCA, with its objectives to educate consumers, protect them from deception in the marketplace, foster competition, and promote their interest in all levels of government, would inevitably butt heads against the different state boards it would oversee.
 For example, lobbying groups have successfully maintained the strength of many bureaus and boards that would have otherwise been eliminated or combined under the DCA.

 Roles and Tasks

-The CSLB website home page claims, “The Contractors State License Board (CSLB) protects California consumers by licensing and regulating the state's construction industry… and today licenses about 290,000 contractors in 44 different classifications.”
-To complete this objective, the CSLB requires anyone charging over $500 dollars to be licensed and bonded.
+The CSLB website home page claims, "The Contractors State License Board (CSLB) protects California consumers by licensing and regulating the state's construction industry… and today licenses about 290,000 contractors in 44 different classifications."
+To complete this objective, the CSLB requires anyone charging over $500 to be licensed and bonded.
 The agency licenses individuals who are 18 years or older and can show verifiable proof of 4 years of experience at the journey level or as a foreman, supervisor, or contractor for the sought classification within 10 years of the application.
 The individual may run their own contractor business or work as a qualifying individual (QI) to qualify another company for license.
 To be licensed, they must have: